Becklyn/RouteTreeBundle/README.md

 This is necessary, because currently (v2.0.0@alpha) there is only one pagetree in the KnpMenuBundle, which is used for both rendering and voting on the active element.
 So if you want to display active parents without including the actual element in the menu, it needs to be in the tree, but hidden in the generated HTML.

+Please note: if you use the bootstrap menu renderer, the hidden items are correctly stripped from the HTML, instead of hiding the via CSS.

 If the page tree is invalid a `InvalidPageTreeException` is thrown, on the first construction of the page tree.